Configure the built-in proxy

 Doing this involves the following steps:

-3. In your route definitions, invoke a route handler that makes use of zone information.
-The only such handler defined by the standard route library is route_zfailover.
+- In your route definitions, invoke a route handler that makes use of zone information.
+Handlers supporting this typically start with a ‘z’, like

 local_zone("LOCAL_ZONE_NAME")